 They dated for a month before she had to leave on a two-week business trip.
 Upon return, she met Roger for dinner at a trendy new San Francisco restaurant that he had researched and made reservations.
 Promising.

-He was a nice guy, who was certainly not a flirt, or dancer.
-He had been married so long he was “out the social whirl” and “didn’t get out much” kind of a guy.
+He was a nice guy, who was certainly not a flirt or a dancer.
+He had been married so long he was “Out the social whirl” and “Didn’t get out much” kind of a guy.
 However, he was open to trying new adventures.
 And he was kind.

 She made sure she looked hot when met him at the restaurant.
 She was happy to see him.
 He was like a puppy; he was excited and nervous.
 She guessed absence did make the heart grow fonder.